All Episodes

 We have a link on Hannity.com.

-How deep state spies, NGOs, woke corporations plan to push you out of the economy, uh, push you out of the economy and out today.
+Quote, they're coming for you, how deep state spies, NGOs, woke corporations plan to push you out of the economy, push you out of the economy and out today.

-Uh, we appreciate Jason being with us.
+We appreciate Jason being with us.

 How are you, sir?

-Hey, thanks, Sean.
+Hey, thanks, John.

 Let's get your take.

-Uh, I think it will.
+I think it will.

-Otherwise it would continue on in perpetuity.
+Otherwise, it would continue on in perpetuity.

 Could it go past that?

-Maybe as Donald Trump said, you really have till the end of September, but you really want to get it done now.
+Maybe, as Donald Trump said, you really have till the end of September, but you really want to get it done now.

-And I think it will, because I think it's a good bill, and you got one or two holdouts, but they'll they'll succumb to the pressure.
+And I think it will, because I think it's a good bill, and you got one or two holdouts, but they'll succumb to the pressure.

-Republicans in fairness have done that as well.
+Republicans, in fairness, have done that as well.

-Uh I actually think it's a healthy process.
+I actually think it's a healthy process.

 I like to know what's in it before you sign on to it.